-Port of Vancouver USA

-2018 Drinking Water Quality Report
+Port of Vancouver USA 2022 Drinking Water Quality Report

 The port owns and maintains its own water system that serves tenants, public restrooms, vessels that call on the Port of Vancouver and several of our offices.
 The water system is comprised of three major wells that fill two large water storage tanks used to temporarily store the water that is pumped from the wells.
 The total storage capacity of the two tanks is around 350,000 gallons.

 The system also provides fire suppression in warehouses in the event of a fire.
-We have three highly skilled employees who are responsible for daily monitoring and maintenance of the equipment and system.
+We have three state certified employees who are responsible for daily monitoring and maintenance of the equipment and system.
 We also have a crossdepartmental team of professionals that developed an emergency response plan and performs annual response drills to prepare for water system emergencies.

-Our water system is regulated by the Department of Health and regular testing is conducted to measure for more than 75 contaminants.
-Year after year, the test results meet all requirements that validate the hard work and dedication of those who maintain and monitor our water system.
+Our water system is regulated by the Washington Department of Health and regular testing is conducted to measure for more than 75 contaminants.